vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/045/28_taraNiM_vo.md

 title = "28"

 +++
-jánānām may go with taráṇim, as Ge takes it (“Den Durchhelfer der Menschen”); I construe it with b, because taráṇi- doesn’t otherwise take a genitive.
+jánānām may go with taráṇim, as Geldner takes it (“Den Durchhelfer der Menschen”); I construe it with b, because taráṇi- doesn’t otherwise take a genitive.